ystia/yorc/doc/infrastructures.rst

   * ``name``: The name of the generic resource.
 Can be "gpu" by instance and must be bound to host labels as: ``host.resource.<name>``.
   * ``ids``: List of required generic resource ID's by node instance.
 Each list entry corresponds to a comma-separated list of required generic resource ID's for each node instance.
   * ``number``: The number of generic resource required.
 Either ``ids`` or ``number`` must be filled to define the resource need.
-  * ``no_consumable``: By default, the generic resource is consumable.
-It means a resource can be only used by a single compute.
-  If you allow the resource to be shared by multiple computes, you have to set this property to true.

 Here is an example of an application which requires some GPUs: